 At age five, I accepted Christ.
-I don’t remember it though, because I had a panic attack shortly thereafter.
-My first memory is hyperventilating in my room at five years old.
+I don’t remember it though, because I had a panic attack shortly afterwards.
+My first memory is hyperventilating alone in my room at five years old.

 At age seven or eight, God told me to ask my mom for ballet lessons.
 It was a quiet whisper only my heart could hear, but I’m thankful He spoke.
 That moment changed the entire course of my life.
 I started lessons at age ten.
 It was an especially important extracurricular activity because I received my entire education via homeschooling.